srmfx/Zicroram/README.md

     $ zicroram --uninstall

 If you go through problems during uninstallation, make sure you close any programs that you might be running after adding them to RAM using zicroram.

+## UPDATE

+Program can easily be updated whenever a new version exists server-side:

+    $ ziroram --update

 ## HOW IT WORKS
 The program works by creating and mounting a TMPFS device called /zicroram/ and allowing the user to add any data through a simple command, like for example: